 My husband loves cake.
 Me, I’m more of a cookie gal.
 So the idea of baking a whole cake, just for him, doesn’t always make sense.
 Thank goodness for single-serve cakes.
 This particular recipe is a tender, moist, instant, dairy-free pumpkin mug cake that also happens to be vegan and allergy-friendly, and includes fully-tested options for gluten-free cravings and more.
 Yes, I used a lot of mugs to test variations!
 The recipe makes a nice, full-size slice – it just looks petite because of the jumbo mug in this picture.

-Pumpkin Mug Cake with Instantly Delicious Options for All
+Dairy-Free Pumpkin Mug Cake with Options for All

 As mentioned, this recipe is naturally vegan, egg-free, nut-free, and soy-free, but I’ve tested it many other ways, too!
-Here are my notes for additional dietary or preparation needs.
+Here are my notes for additional dietary or preparation needs to answer your FAQs.

-- Lower Sugar?
-You can reduce the sweetener to 2 tablespoons and/or sub in your sweetener of choice.
+You can reduce the sweetener to 2 tablespoons and/or substitute your sweetener of choice.
 Just remember that both of these options will affect the flavor and texture in some way.
 Sugar doesn’t just add sweetness, it also adds moisture and helps to produce a tender crumb.

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, soy-free, vegan, and vegetarian.